An ongoing evolution of consciousness

 — LY1, p.147

 In the Upaniṣads, the overmind plane is often described as a Golden Lid, hiraṇmaya pātra (e.g. Īśā Upaniṣad 15, a lid that covers the face of the Truth: the overmind is so close to the source that each expression of an overmind power or insight can easily be taken as the One Truth itself.
-An overmental creation can be perfect within its limits, but there is not yet an inherent harmony with all other parts of the manifestation.
+An overmental creation can be perfect within its limits, but there is not yet an inherent harmony with all other aspects of the Truth and all other parts of the manifestation.

 The supramental plane does not have any of these limitations.
 It is the plane of a genuine, complete Truth-Consciousness, ṛta-cit.
 In the supermind there is differentiation, but no real division.
 Each entity is still fully conscious of the whole of which it is a part and of the Divine which it is, and knows to be, not only in essence but in every aspect of its being.
 There is an intrinsic and potentially complete knowledge of, and oneness with the Divine, both in its essence as well in its manifestation.
 Its knowledge is not any longer a partial and laboriously constructed knowledge, based on the reflected light of our sense-organs, not even a true but partial knowledge from within, but a knowledge intrinsically one with the knowledge of the Divine.
 Because consciousness is here perfect in will as well as in knowledge, it operates in an intrinsic and complete harmony.
 On the side of action there is in a supramental consciousness no gap between intention and result, and all action takes place in a perfect harmony with everything else.
 Its working is thus not based on adding one more force to the already complex play of forces in the ignorance we deal with: it works by adjusting the inner harmony of the whole, moving from light to greater light, from harmony to greater harmony.